adsquare/data-delivery/README.md

 **Use Case 3 – Providing segmented data (not yet supported via this library!)**

-Monetization of data connected to Mobile Advertising IDs (targeting product "360°") and/or offline data connected to location (targeting product "LIVE!").
+Monetization of any pre-segmented data connected to Mobile Advertising IDs.
+This method will be added to the new library soon and will be the prefered way of transmitting data to adsquare.
+The old CSV based approach will continue to work.

 ## Structure